well-typed/cborg/README.md

 ```

 Note: the `stack.yaml` file is currently synchronized to LTS-5.4.
 Further
-compilers and other LTS releases are currently not supported.
+compilers and other LTS releases are currently not supported with Stack
+at the moment, but the build *is* tested with older compilers and Cabal
+libraries (through Travis CI).

 [contribute]: https://github.com/well-typed/binary-serialise-cbor/blob/master/CONTRIBUTING.md
 [issue tracker]: http://github.com/well-typed/binary-serialise-cbor/issues